Call free 0808 8020 133

 Can I access to the personal information you hold about me?

 Absolutely.
-Please email [email protected], from an email address you have used to contact us before, or call 020 7801 7000, and let us know what information you would like to access and why.
+Please email [email protected] from an email address you have used to contact us before, or call 020 7801 7000, and let us know what information you would like to access and why.
 We may take a few more details from you to verify your identity and make sure you get the right information.
-We will provide the information you have asked for, where possible, with 30 days.
+We will provide the information you have asked for, where possible, within 30 days.

 Please bear in mind that GamCare reserves the right not to send you any information that mentions a third party, or which could be used in any way to cause harm to you or someone else.
 We also cannot take responsibility for any items that may get lost in the post.